Skip to main contentSkip to search

 , Ontario Ombudsman, 2022 Report

-Follow these steps in order.
-Document everything in writing.
-Every communication with the school should be followed up by email so there is a paper trail.
+Once immediate safety and evidence are handled, work through these requests in writing.
+Every communication with the school should be followed up by email so there is a paper trail before you move to the escalation ladder below.

 1